Photo by Attic Fire

 Given the Museum's mission, acquisition of artifacts is limited to items relating to Savannah's maritime history.
-If you have an item for donation you feel would be appropriate to the Museum's collection, please contact Ships of the Sea's curator through our website or at email@example.com.
+If you have a item for donation you feel would be appropriate to the Museum's collection, please contact Ships of the Sea's curator through our website or via email.

-Ships of the Sea Museum does not offer appraisals of maritime artifacts, nor is it equipped to provide research services.
-For regional maritime inquiries the Mariners' Museum in Virginia provides quite a bit of research information.
+Ships of the Sea does not offer appraisals of maritime artifacts, nor is it equipped to provide research services.

-For more information on the architecture of the Old South you may be interested in the definitive ten-volume Architecture of the Old South book series available from Savannah's Beehive Press.
-The Beehive Press publishes numerous books on the social and architectural history of Savannah and Georgia history, including the illustrated Savannah Revisited.
+For more information on the architecture of the Old South you many be interested in the definitive ten-volume Architecture of the Old South book series available from Savannah's Beehive Press.

 THE GIFT SHOP

-The shop contains a large selection of books related to maritime life, arts, and history.
+The Museum's gift shop contains a large selection of books related to maritime life, arts, and history.
 In addition there is also a variety of books on Southern gardening, architecture, and history.
 Gifts related to the maritime theme of the Museum are available for all ages.
-For more information please visit our gift shop page.
+For more information please visit our Gift Shop Page.

 The parking lot has curb cuts and four handicapped spaces.